Vgr255/Nightmare/Walkthrough/Part 4 - Sector 5 and Wall Market.md

 ------------------------------------------------------------------------------
 Maybe that fight was not as tough as I said.
 But it is if you're not prepared.
 There's Hidden Items to get here, too.
 2 of 'em.
-There's a Fury Fragment (or a High Potion) near the trash by the gate.
-It's in a white bag.
+Near the trash by the gate, in the white bag, is one out of 7 possible items depending on the second timer of the game timer.
+In order; Phoenix down, High potion, Tranquilizer, Rockmelt, Moon sugar, Voice enhancer and over 6 seconds is Fury fragment.

 Green Oozes: